When you think about Los Angeles, what comes to mind first?

 Los Angeles is not a city known for its hiking — but it should be.

 With a variety of distinct climate zones, fascinating geology, nearby wilderness areas and nearly-perfect weather year-round, L.A. really does have something for everyone who’s looking to get outside.
 And in some case, you might not even have to leave your neighborhood!

 Here is a list of some of the distinct hiking areas of the Greater Los Angeles area, with my picks for the trails that will give you the best feel for the region.
 As the site expands, so will these lists.
 Be sure to investigate Best Hike drop-down menu for lists like the 5 Best L.A.
-Hikes for Beginners, and check out the Trail Map for a lot more hikes in the L.A. area — currently 120 and counting …
+Hikes for Beginners, and check out the Trail Map for Los Angeles County for a lot more hikes in the L.A. area:

 SANTA MONICA MOUNTAINS